OmDwivedi1904/PYTHON-PROJECT/README.md

 - If the file does not exist, it will be created automatically.
 - Invalid inputs are handled gracefully with appropriate error messages.

-## Future Enhancements
-- Add search functionality for specific dates or amounts.
-- Export summary reports to a CSV file.
-- Integrate a GUI for a more user-friendly experience.